rohithreddybc/FaceSwap-AI-Revolutionary-Deepfake-Image-Face-Swapping/README.md

 **High-level overview of the steps involved in creating a face swap using deep learning:**

 Data Collection:
 Gather a dataset of images containing faces, including both source and target faces.
 Ensure that the dataset is diverse and representative of the faces you want to swap.
+Apply data augmentation techniques to the collected images to increase the variability of facial expressions, lighting conditions, and poses in the dataset.

 Preprocessing:
 Preprocess the images by aligning and normalizing the faces.
 Use facial landmark detection algorithms to locate key facial points and align them across images.
 Normalize the images to a consistent size and color space.